Applanga App Localization Logo

 2. Languages: The languages included in the project.
 Users can export individual or all languages.

 3. Options: Export options are file format specific.
-Export Options available for all file formats include the following:
+Export Options available for most file formats include the following:

 • Use Source File Name: If strings were manually imported, Use Source File Name will export translations into a file with the same name as the originally imported file only adding a language indication.
 If multiple files were imported and this option is set, the strings included in the export will split into the same sets per file as they have been imported.